 Your esophagus, stomach, intestines, rectum, and anus make up your digestive tract.
 Bleeding from these organs is a symptom of a disease.
-If bleeding comes from any of these areas, try to forgo the embarrassment and call or make an appointment online today to speak with Dr. Sreelatha Reddy at Houston Gastrointestinal & Liver Clinic in Houston.
+If bleeding comes from any of these areas, try to forgo the embarrassment and call or make an appointment online today to speak with Dr. Sreelatha Reddy at Houston Gastrointestinal & Liver Clinic in Sugar Land, TX.

 Rectal bleeding reveals itself in several ways, including as bright red blood on toilet paper after a bowel movement, red toilet water, or dark stool.
 The color of your rectal bleeding helps indicate the source of the blood: